Krishna090909-tech/sales-customer-intelligence-dashboard/README.md

 ## 📊 Dashboard Preview
 ![Dashboard](dashboard.png)

-## 🎯 Objective
+## 🎯 About This Project

-I worked on this project to analyze 50K+ sales records and understand revenue, customer behavior, and product performance.
+In this project, I analyzed sales data to understand how revenue, customers, and products are performing.
+The goal was to identify trends and highlight areas where the business can improve.

 ---

 ## 🛠️ Tools Used

-- SQL
+* SQL (data analysis)
-- Excel
+* Excel (data cleaning)
-- Power BI
+* Power BI (dashboard creation)

 ---

-## 📈 Key Analysis
+## 📈 What I Did

-- Sales and profit by region
-- Category-wise profit analysis
+* Analyzed sales and profit across different regions
+* Compared performance of product categories
-- Monthly sales trend
+* Built a monthly sales trend analysis
-- Top customers analysis
-- Loss-making products detection
+* Identified top customers
+* Detected loss-making products

 ---

-## 🔍 Key Insights
+## 🔍 Key Findings

-- Central region generates highest revenue
+* Central region generates the highest sales
-- Technology category is most profitable
+* Technology category gives the most profit
-- Some products generate consistent losses
+* Some products consistently result in losses
-- Sales show an overall upward trend
+* Sales show an overall increasing trend

 ---

-## 📂 Files Included
+## 📂 Files in This Project

-- Sales dataset (CSV)
+* Sales dataset (CSV)
-- SQL queries
+* SQL queries used for analysis
-- Dashboard screenshot

----
+* Power BI dashboard screenshot